isomerpages/sndgo-corp/_about-smart-nation/pillars-of-a-smart-nation.md

 ---
-title: Pillars of a Smart Nation
+title: "Pillars Of A Smart Nation "
 permalink: /about-smart-nation/pillars-of-smart-nation
 ---

 # Three Pillars of a Smart Nation